howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 (such as _scripts_) needed for the app.

-### Installing and configuring typescript
+### Installing and configuring TypeScript

 Since this is a typescript tutorial, you will need to install `typescript`.
 You will also install `ts-node-dev`, which will enable you to transpile your TS files on the fly and restart your API on changes.
 You will soon see that this functionality will come in very handy during development.
 You will also need a `tsconfig.json` file to specify various Typescript compiler options.

 <Instruction>

 In your terminal, go to the directory you created previously and install `typescript` and `ts-node-dev` as dev dependencies.
-You will also create a `tsconfig.json` file.
+You will also create a `tsconfig.json` file:

 ```bash(path=".../hackernews-typescript/")
 npm install --save-dev typescript@^4.3.5 ts-node-dev@^1.1.8